jak119/blog/_posts/2025-01-01-reminder-to-pickup.md

   {{ null }}
 {% endif %}
 ```
+{% endraw %}

 ### Step 4: Write the Automation

-This automation sends a push notification to your phone when it’s time to leave.
+This automation sends a push notification to your phone when it's time to leave.

 ```yaml
 alias: Reminder to leave to pickup ...